pulumi/foundational-training/module-02-pulumi-import/exercise-04-terraform-replace.md

     pulumi import --from terraform ../terraform/terraform.tfstate --protect=false --generate-code=false
     ```

-1. Check to see whether there any additional massaging is necessary.
+1. Check to see whether any additional massaging is necessary.
 For example, you may need to change the tags from `name` to `Name`.
 (Loss of case-sensitivity for tag names in conversion from Terraform [is a known issue](https://github.com/pulumi/pulumi-converter-terraform/issues/100).)

     Run the following command to see whether there is any drift between your Pulumi state file and your resources as declared in your Pulumi program: